The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Ilaria Baldelli practices in Genoa, Italy.
+Ilaria Baldelli practices practicing medicine in Genoa, Italy.
 Ms. Baldelli is rated as an Elite expert by MediFind in the treatment of Poland Syndrome.
-Her top areas of expertise are Poland Syndrome, Syndactyly, Acromicric Dysplasia, Nerve Decompression, and Mastectomy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Poland Syndrome, Syndactyly, Acromicric Dysplasia, Nerve Decompression, and Mastectomy.

 Elite in Poland Syndrome